icons8/lunacy-docs/docs/tools.md

 - To **draw or resize a shape from the center**, hold down `Alt` / `⌥`.
 - To **draw symmetrical shapes**, hold down `Shift` / `Shift`.
 - Hold down both shortcuts to **draw symmetrical shapes from the center**.
+- To **draw a horizontal, vertical, or 45-degree diagonal** line, arrow, or path, hold down `Shift`.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_draw_resize_from_center.png" height="auto"><source src="/public/tools_draw_resize_from_center.mp4" type="video/mp4"></video>